Mahir-CSE-VU/Html-/README.md

 </body>
 </html>
 ```
--Stracture of a web page
+- Stracture of a web page
 ```html

 <!DOCTYPE html>